graphprotocol/service-quality-oracle/README.md

 6. **Notifications (`slack_notifier.py`)**: Throughout the process, status updates (success, failure, warnings) are sent to Slack.

+## Architecture

+For a more detailed explanation of key architectural decisions, such as the RPC provider failover and circuit breaker logic, please see the [Technical Design Document](./docs/technical-design.md).

 ## CI/CD Pipeline

 Automated quality checks and security scanning via GitHub Actions.
 Run `./scripts/ruff_check_format_assets.sh` locally before pushing.